What does our support worker do?

 About our support worker

-For over 15 years she has developed and facilitated various programs for The Boys and Girls Club, Department of Community Services and her own childcare business as well as various arts education programs and workshops within the community.
+For over 15 years she has developed and facilitated various programs for The Boys and Girls Club, The Department of Community Services and her own childcare business as well as various arts education programs and workshops within the community.
 She has worked as a youth worker, behavioral interventionist, respite foster parent and support worker.
+She loves to spend time in the outdoors and is a certified Forest School Practitioner.

 Sarah loves spending time with her daughter and husband, drinking coffee, cuddling animals, making art and collecting records.